 .

-I like to think they made a wise choice, but regardless, it made my night complete.
+my night complete.
 So anyway, an immense thank you goes out to the Radon fellows.
 For one night they made it happen.
 Time travel that is.
 For a large group of people we were given that chance to recall just how great of a time we had in our youth.
 And just how great life has become since.
 We're all able to look back on those days with real fondness, while at the same time, being secure in the knowledge that our lives today are equally as good.

 .